- Conservation of water. Water usage naturally goes down as rain sensors detect high amounts of rainwater.

-Have you ever driven by your neighbor’s home on a rainy day, only to realize that their sprinkler system is still on?
-Or perhaps it was you, and you ended up kicking yourself as you imagined what next month’s water bill will look like.
+Have you ever driven by your neighbor’s home on a rainy day only to realize that their sprinkler system is still on?
+Or perhaps it was you, and you ended up kicking yourself as you imagined what next month’s water bill would look like.

 Rain sensors, which are required by state law and most municipalities, can sense when it’s raining and the amount of rainwater that hits the ground.
 If enough rainwater hits the ground, the sensor communicates with your sprinkler system to ensure it doesn’t run.